renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 > An object is an instance of an anonymous class.
 Anonymous classes and objects are analogous to anonymous functions and lambdas, which we met in Part 1, but unlike lambdas, objects can be declared anywhere.

-The simplest declaration of an object is the following:
+The following example shows the creation of some objects in their simplest form:

 {% highlight ceylon %}
 object someObject {}